shahkashani/fieriframes/README.md

 This is the source code behind [Fieri Frames](http://fieriframes.tumblr.com).
 If you're here, you must love existential angst and bold flavors.
 Who can blame you?

-Anyway, as you can tell, there's no much in this repo.
+Anyway, as you can tell, there's not much in this repo.
 This bot is powered by another terrible library I wrote, called [stills](https://github.com/shahkashani/stills).
-The setup for this thing is the most convoluted thing Flavortown, so if you're trying to contribute, you must _really_, _really_ love bold flavors.
+The setup for this thing is the most convoluted thing in Flavortown, so if you're trying to contribute, you must _really_, _really_ love bold flavors.
 Guy bless you.

 To change the way the stills generator works, you're really going to have to change the `stills` engine.
-So these instructions will show you how to pull down that repo and link things up locally so you dev on both the `FierFrames` bot (which, again, does nothing) and the underlying engine.
+So these instructions will show you how to pull down that repo and link things up locally so you dev on both the `fieriframes` bot (which, again, does nothing) and the underlying engine.

 ## Setup